awsdocs/amazon-eks-user-guide/doc_source/infrastructure-security.md

 When you create an Amazon EKS cluster, you specify the VPC subnets for your cluster to use\.
 Amazon EKS requires subnets in at least two Availability Zones\.
 We recommend a VPC with public and private subnets so that Kubernetes can create public load balancers in the public subnets that load balance traffic to pods running on nodes that are in private subnets\.

-For more information about VPC considerations, see [Cluster VPC and subnet considerations](network_reqs.md)\.
+For more information about VPC considerations, see [Amazon EKS VPC and subnet requirements and considerations](network_reqs.md)\.

 If you create your VPC and node groups with the AWS CloudFormation templates provided in the [Getting started with Amazon EKS](getting-started.md) walkthrough, then your control plane and node security groups are configured with our recommended settings\.

-For more information about security group considerations, see [Amazon EKS security group considerations](sec-group-reqs.md)\.
+For more information about security group considerations, see [Amazon EKS security group requirements and considerations](sec-group-reqs.md)\.

 When you create a new cluster, Amazon EKS creates an endpoint for the managed Kubernetes API server that you use to communicate with your cluster \(using Kubernetes management tools such as `kubectl`\)\.
 By default, this API server endpoint is public to the internet, and access to the API server is secured using a combination of AWS Identity and Access Management \(IAM\) and native Kubernetes [Role Based Access Control](https://kubernetes.io/docs/admin/authorization/rbac/) \(RBAC\)\.